goerlang/node/README.md

 ## Changelog ##

-Here is the changes of lastest release.
+Here is the changes of latest release.
 For more details see the [ChangeLog](ChangeLog)

 #### [0.2.0](https://github.com/halturin/ergonode/releases/tag/0.2.0) - 2019-02-23 ####
 - Now we make versioning releases